OUR PHILOSOPHY & HISTORY

 Then in 2002, Tourism KwaZuluNatal approached Bill to open a Lifestyle store with restaurant, travel and merchandise to showcase the best of KZN.
 Thus Legends became Zulu legends, but after a year the merchandise was a non starter and the area was going into decline.

-Legends was sold in November 2003 and Bill, enjoying a sabbatical, started ‘The Prawn Shack’ next to the Amatikulu Prawn farm which only opened on Sundays.
+Legends was sold in November 2003 and Bill, enjoying a sabbatical, started ‘The Prawn Shack’ next to the Amatikulu Prawn farm, and only opened on Sundays.
 This wonderful lifestyle lasted for 2 years, until Mike and Ben bought the old ‘Captains Cabin’ on an auction in October 2005 and coaxed Bill out of retirement whilst retiring themselves!

 Buds on the Bay, originally intended as a place for mates to hang out and where you could relax on the deck, drink, tell tall stories and plan adventures, grew and grew with long lazy lunches becoming the style.
 The somewhat eclectic menu reflected our many travels and “the Black Ball Nites” for mates on Tuesdays remained faithful to the philosophy of ‘talking sh..t and then doing it’.
 These madcap adventures now form part of the “Roadside Cuisine” series.
 After 11 crazy years, Buds closed in February 2016 when its non renewable lease came to an end